kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0293 International passenger transportation.md

 ### §293.20   Rule of construction.

 To the extent that a carrier holds an effective exemption from the duty to file tariffs under this part, it shall not, unless otherwise directed by order of the Department, be subject to tariff posting, notification or subscription requirements set forth in 49 U.S.C.
-41504 or [[Volume 4/A Economic regulations/0221 Tariffs.md|14 CFR part 221]], except as provided in §293.21.
+41504 or [[Volume 4/A Economic regulations/0221 Tariffs.md|14 CFR part 221]], except as provided in [[Volume 4/A Economic regulations/0293 International passenger transportation.md#§293.21   Incorporation of contract terms by reference.|§293.21]].

 ### §293.21   Incorporation of contract terms by reference.